-Take this quiz to find out whether you are body positive.
+Take this quiz to find out whether you are fatphobic or body positive.
 If you’re a parent, this is really important, because our feelings about our own bodies impact how our kids feel about theirs.

 Eating disorders are much more complex than body image, but negative body image is a hallmark of an eating disorder.
 We live in a culture that is strongly weight-biased and fatphobic.
 Our cultural messages assert that a person is healthier, smarter, and more worthy if they live in a smaller body.
 Weight stigma is very harmful to all of us, but it is especially damaging to people who live in larger bodies and people who are susceptible to eating disorders.